Shafayat115/Deam_GNN/README.md

 This repository was developed with support from AstraZeneca.
 We gratefully acknowledge AstraZeneca for supporting this work and the related research on machine-learning-based prediction of asparagine deamidation in biologics.

-If you use this repository in your work, please cite the following preprint:
+> If you use this repository in your work, please cite the following publication:

+Ahmed S, Swope N, Stanev V, Hofele R, WuDunn D, Jain R, Delmar J, Pouryahya M.
-Ahmed S, et al. *Accurate Prediction of Asparagine Deamidation in Biologics Using Advanced Machine Learning Models*. bioRxiv.
-Published January 7, 2026. doi:10.64898/2026.01.06.697962.
+*Accurate Prediction of Asparagine Deamidation in Biologics Using Advanced Machine Learning Models*.
+Briefings in Bioinformatics, 2026.

 If you have questions, please reach out to maryam.pouryahya@astrazeneca.com and jared.delmar@astrazeneca.com.